Best amp modelers 2025: Get your dream guitar tone with my top picks

 Even after the hype from its launch in 2020 has had time to die down, Neural DSP’s Quad Cortex is still the modeler to beat.
 With sounds so close to the real thing, countless musicians have traded their tube amplifiers in to use the QC full time.

-With class leading processing power courtesy of its SHARC quad-core processor, the Quad Cortex suffers from zero latency, regardless of how advanced the user wants to go with complex internal effects chains to complement their captured amplifier.
 And complex effects chains are where the Quad Cortex stands above rivals, as its intuitive interface allows even total novices to fairly quickly get their head around the system and create everything from natural tube-amp tones to cinematic, stereo soundscapes.
 Managing these complex chains is also remarkably simple, thanks to the graphical signal-chain displayed and edited via the inbuilt LCD touch-screen, which is a particular highlight.

-Read our full Neural DSP Quad Cortex review
+Read more: Neural DSP Quad Cortex review

 Best for live performance